 Why is my GPS position wrong?

 Sometimes users are on site, but their recorded GPS location is some distance away.
 A common misunderstanding is that GPS technology is always accurate.
 Whenever the app requests a user's GPS location, the hardware on the device provides the user's latitude and longitude along with an estimated accuracy of the reading.
 GPS accuracy can be as precise as one meter or as imprecise as several kilometers.
-This article explores why this happens and how our software works around the limitations of GPS technology.

 Here is some analysis based on over 30,000 GPS readings:

 - 12% of GPS readings are accurate to within 10 meters (~30 feet).

 - 50% of GPS readings are accurate to within 30 meters (~100 feet).

 - 90% of GPS readings are accurate to within 150 meters (~500 feet).

 - 93% of GPS readings are accurate to within 800 meters (~2600 feet or a half-mile).

 This means that 7% of GPS readings are off by at least a half-mile.